2CE-5iPrO

-2CE-5iPrO (5-iPrO-2C-E) is a psychedelic substituted phenethylamine derivative related to 2C-E, but with the 5-methoxy group extended to isopropoxy.
-Similar to related "tweetio" compounds such as 2CD-5EtO, it has a longer duration of action than 2C-E but is otherwise similar in activity, although it shows reduced antiinflammatory actions.
+2CE-5iPrO, also known as 5-iPrO-2C-E or as 2-methoxy-5-isopropoxy-4-ethylphenethylamine, is a psychedelic substituted phenethylamine derivative related to 2C-E, but with the 5-methoxy group extended to isopropoxy.
+Similar to related "tweetio" compounds such as 2CD-5EtO, it has a longer duration of action than 2C-E but is otherwise similar in activity, although it shows reduced anti-inflammatory actions.
+The drug is a controlled substance in Canada under phenethylamine blanket-ban language.